-- You can control client access to Content Gateway from the ip_allow.config file by specifying ranges of IP addresses that are allowed to use the proxy cache.
+- ◆ You can control client access to Content Gateway from the ip_allow.config file by specifying ranges of IP addresses that are allowed to use Content Gateway.
 If Content Gateway receives a request from an IP address not listed in a range specified in the file, it discards the request.
-See ip_allow.config, page 303. - If you do not know the ranges of client IP addresses allowed to access Content Gateway, you can add rules to the ipnat.conf file so that only requests that have been redirected by your Layer 4 switch or WCCP router reach the proxy port.
+See ip_allow.config, page 332. - ◆ If you do not know the ranges of client IP addresses allowed to access Content Gateway, you can add rules to the ipnat.conf file so that only requests that have been redirected by your Layer 4 switch or WCCP router reach the proxy port.
 To make a transparent-only Content Gateway server, add rules in the ipnat.conf file before the normal redirect service rule to redirect explicit proxy traffic to a port on which no service is listening.
 For example, if you want Content Gateway to ignore explicit HTTP requests, add rules above the normal HTTP redirect rule in the ipnat.conf file as shown below (where ipaddress is the IP address of your Content Gateway system and port_number is a port number on which no service is listening):

+'''
-rdr hme0 ipaddress port 80 -> ipaddress port port_number tcp

-$rdr \ hme0 \ ipaddress \ port \ 8080 \ -> \ ipaddress \ port \ port_number \ tcp$ rdr hme0 0.0.0.0/0 port 80 -> ipaddress port 8080 tcp
+rdr hme0 ipaddress port 80 -> ipaddress port port_number tcp rdr hme0 ipaddress port 8080 -> ipaddress port port_number tcp rdr hme0 0.0.0.0/0 port 80 -> ipaddress port 8080 tcp

+'''